Ode To The Piss Bottle

-In the beginning there is the Nalgene bottle, the training aid for future piss bottle adventures – with a wide mouth and crucial non abrasive plastic rim (a super cooled metal container could result in midnight calls for your mate help separate penis and bottle).
-It’s important to mark the piss bottle clearly, and in a way that can be identified by touch, after when you’re thirsty you might mistake it as warm Gator aid.
+In the beginning, there is the Nalgene bottle, the training aid for future piss bottle adventures – with a wide mouth and crucial not abrasive plastic rim (a super cooled metal container could result in midnight calls for your mate help separate penis and bottle).
+It’s important to mark the piss bottle clearly, and in a way that can be identified by touch, after when you’re thirsty, you might mistake it as warm Gator aid.

 THE FLEXIBLE BOTTLE

 THE DISPOSABLE PISS BOTTLE

-The above problem can be easily overcome by simply using a new container each time, only this time the container is free.
-A typical foil or plastic backed cardboard juice container makes a perfect piss bottle, just cut a hole in the top, roll it up, and you’re away!
-When you get down just dispose of it.
+The above problem can be easily overcome by just using a new bottle each time, only this time the bottle is free.
+A typical foil or plastic backed cardboard juice container makes a perfect piss bottle, just cut a hole in the top, roll it up, and you’re away When you get down just dispose of it.
 The only drawbacks are that you have to pour it away – that is unless you fancy balancing it between your knees all night.

 THE EXPERT OPTION (NOT FOR THE SQUEAMISH)

-At the end of the long road of piss bottle use there lies something as dreadful and unspoken as a Chilean ruby team eating the rest of their doomed flight over the Andes.
+At the end of the long road of piss bottle use there lies something as dreadful and unspoken as a Chilean rugby team eating the rest of their doomed flight over the Andes.
 If you get to this stage, you must promise never to tell a soul, or else you’ll become a social pariah.
-This technique is the most simple, and involves pissing into your cup, pan or empty water bottle.
-Technically piss won’t do you any harm, in fact it may actually be good for you (well that’s what the Romans thought), but when it comes round to morning and it’s brew time you may not think of it that way.
+This technique is the most simple and involves pissing into your cup, pan or empty water bottle.
+Technically it won’t do you any harm, in fact, it may be good for you (well that’s what the Romans thought), but when it comes round to morning, and it’s brew time you may not think of it that way.
 Oh yes, if you’re sharing a pan, and you piss in it, it’s best not to tell your partner.